-- 1. The Ontario Hospital Association Board of Directors governs the Association in accordance with: - the Association's purpose and values - the Association's objects - OHA By-law 1 - Board policies - All applicable legislation and regulatory requirements - 2.
-The Board will make efforts to ensure decision making will be open and transparent and that it acts in an accessible, clear, and visible manner. - 3.
-The Board will make decisions that are in the best interests of the Association and with regard for members and stakeholders. - 4.
-To guide the Directors in making decisions in the best interests of the Association, in a manner consistent with the values and within the capacity of the Association's resources, the Board has confirmed the following accountabilities:
+- 1. The Ontario Hospital Association Board of Directors governs the Association in accordance with: - the Association's strategic purpose and values as approved by the Board from time to time - the Association's purposes as stated in its Articles of Incorporation - OHA By-law 1 - Board policies - All applicable legislation and regulatory requirements - 2.
+The Board will make efforts to ensure decision making that is timely, responsive to the needs of members, fosters openness and transparency, and with due regard to the impacts on stakeholders. - 3.
+The Board will strive for effective stewardship of resources, efficient processes, and clear communication. - 4.
+To guide the Directors in making decisions that are in the best interests of the Association, in a manner consistent with the OHA's values, and within the capacity of the Association's resources, the Board has confirmed the following accountabilities:

-To Members of the Association For complying with OHA's objects, By-law 1, and applicable legislation as it governs the Association and for the achievement of the purpose To staff For fair, timely, and transparent decision-making and effective leadership To health care partners For collaboration and cooperation To funders For meeting policy and performance obligations
+To Members of the Association For complying with OHA's purposes, By-law 1, and applicable legislation as it governs the Association For the achievement of the Association's purposes To staff For fostering a culture that values the contributions of all staff For establishing and communicating expectations For providing a safe workplace For fair, timely, and transparent decision-making and effective leadership To health care partners For collaboration and cooperation To funders For meeting policy and performance obligations

-Amendment: The Board may amend this policy Last Review: August 2019
+Amendment: The Board may amend this policy

+Last Review: January 19, 2022

-Approval Date: October 19, 2009 Last Revision: August 2019
+Approval Date: October 19, 2009

+Last Revision: January 19, 2022